 The report highlights the need for stable, long-term investment frameworks to allow capital-intensive low carbon projects, such as nuclear power plants, to be developed.
 The roadmap also emphasizes the need for greater certainty in electricity prices, including the cost of carbon emissions.

 Nuclear energy came a long way since the first commercial electricity-generating plant in 1957.
-The following graph illustrates:
+The following graph illustrates – Global Generation of Electricity and Global Status of Rectors:

-Here is a graph which illustrates world energy sources in 2013:
+Here is a graph which illustrates world energy consumption sources:

 There is enough evidence to support the statement that nuclear energy could make a major contribution to reducing dependence on fossil fuel and reducing carbon dioxide (CO2) emissions in a cost effective way.